Open to Opportunities · Chicago, IL

 Chapter 1

-I started as an RF and Network Engineer running large-scale deployments across the US and North America.
+I started as an RF and Network Engineer, designing, deploying, and optimizing large-scale networks across the US and North America.
 Managed vendors, coordinated teams across time zones, and delivered on programs where if something broke, people noticed.
 That taught me how real systems work and what happens when you cut corners.

 Chapter 2